 Maine Medical Center’s neuroendovascular team is distinguished by numerous attributes, including:

-- A growing complement of neuro-certified nurses who deliver exceptional care to this complex patient population
+- Neuro-certified nurses who deliver exceptional care

 The neuroendovascular specialists at Maine Medical Center are experts at treating the following cerebrovascular conditions:

 - Cerebral (brain) aneurysm

 - Arteriovenous malformation (AVM)

 - Cerebral artery stenosis